The Complete Longevity Supplement Stack: What 3 Doctors Actually Recommend

 What the doctors say

-Huberman emphasizes fermented foods over probiotic supplements.
-A Stanford study he cites showed fermented foods (not fiber alone) most effectively improved microbiome diversity and reduced inflammation markers.
+Fermented foods are more effective than probiotic supplements for improving microbiome diversity, according to Stanford research cited by Huberman.
+Huberman emphasizes fermented foods over probiotic supplements, noting that fermented foods (not fiber alone) most effectively reduced inflammation markers.
 He notes the probiotic supplement market is "largely unregulated."

 Attia discusses fiber categories (soluble and insoluble) and their distinct roles.
 Insoluble fiber acts as roughage while soluble fiber feeds beneficial bacteria.
 He takes a measured view on probiotic supplements.